HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 *From here, the rest of the way back shouldn’t be a problem.*

-The exhaustion’s weight began to reveal itself on his legs.
+The weight of exhaustion began to reveal itself on his legs.

 *…I hope.*